- 2016 Holiday Turkey Giveaway

 As personal injury attorneys, we see the destruction caused by drunk driving every day.
 If accurate, the statistical differences in the chances of being involved in a car accident at 0.08 vs. 0.05 and warrant further review.
 Of course, if you or a loved one have been injured by a drunk driver, please contact a Tallahassee personal injury lawyer at Scott & Wallace to discuss your case.

-- Scott & Wallace Attorney, Robert Scott, selected a Top 20 Golden A.C.E.
+- Scott & Wallace, Attorney Robert Scott, Top 20 Golden A.C.E.
 Nominee

 The Tallahassee Network of Young Professionals has recently closed taking nominations for their second annual Golden A.C.E. awards.
 The award recognizes young professionals under the age of 40 who are excelling in one of twenty industry sectors and who exemplify authentic community engagement (A.C.E.)

-- Loveable Liabilities: Important Information About Florida Dog Bite Laws
+- Loveable Liabilities: Information on Florida Dog Bite Laws

 Commonly known as man’s best friends, dogs are kept as pets in about thirty-nine percent of homes in the United States.
 Unfortunately, dog behavior can often be unpredictable.
 According to the Florida Department of Health, about 4.7 million people in the United States suffer from dog bite injuries annually, and half of these victims are children.
 Whether or not you own a dog, chances are you will end up interacting with them regularly, and it is critical to be aware of the laws concerning dog bite victims.
 Dog bite cases are unique within the realm of personal injury law because of the automatic liability of the dog’s owner.
 If a dog bites you, or your child, the dog’s owner is responsible for any damages caused by the dog bite injury.
 And the accident does not necessarily have to happen at a park or in the street; if you are lawfully in a private home and are bitten by a dog, the owner must still assume full responsibility.
 According to the law, dog owners are responsible for dog bite damages and injuries “regardless of the former viciousness of the dog or the owners’ knowledge of such viciousness.”
 Rabies, tetanus, and bacterial infections are just a few of the health problems that can occur as a result of dog bite injuries, and it is critical to seek medical attention immediately after the accident.